hugofloresgarcia/vampnet/README.md

 ```

 ## Fine-tuning

-To fine-tune a model, use the script in `scripts/exp/fine_tune.py` to generate 3 configuration files: `c2f.yml`, `coarse.yml`, and `interface.yml`.
+To fine-tune a model, use the script in `scripts/exp/fine_tune.py`
-The first two are used to fine-tune the coarse and fine models, respectively.
-The last one is used to launch the gradio interface.

 for an audio folder
 ```bash